cortes-ciriano-lab/osteosarcoma_evolution/README.md

 ## What does it do:
 The HMF pipeline runs a bunch of specific tools and then everything comes together with PURPLE.
+Therefore, that's primarily where you need to go for the end files.
 #### 1. Preparations
 The first step is to check that all the tools needed are in path.
 It also assigns a random 10-character string to each individual run, to ensure dependencies don't collide.
 It creates the output directory with a log directory inside, and will write a version.log file with the package versions.
 It also gets the tumor and normal sample names from the corresponding BAM files.